 After the 500 meter portage we were finally on Hansen Lake.
 It had taken us 4 hours to go from Wrist to Hansen - a short distance on the map - thanks to the portage clearing and conditions.
 This is where doing some research ahead of time pays off.
 We knew that the Wrist to Hansen portages weren't done often and we gave ourselves lots of time to do them early in the day when we'd have the energy.
 Worst case scenario would be more fishing if we completed them faster than expected.

 Rod had informed us earlier that there was supposed to be more pictographs on Hansen.
 Still disappointed that we didn't find the Paull Lake ones we were determined to find these.
 Hansen is a gorgeous lake with old growth pines on shore and colorful rock faces dipping steeply into the cool water below.
 We slowly trolled our Rapalas next to the line of steep cliffs that the pictographs were supposedly on.
 Harold and Bill were slightly ahead of us and soon Bill was yelling that they'd found them!
 Sure enough - there was no doubt when we saw them that we were looking at a relic made by human hands.
-I was delighted to discover these stunted and dimmed paintings on rock and I think I've found a 2nd favorite thing to do on canoe trips behind fishing. ;) After taking photos we continued drifting and paddling lazily down Hansen, past the seemingly empty lodge and toward the "Hansen Chute" marked on our maps.
+I was delighted to discover these stunted and dimmed paintings on rock and I think I've found a 2nd favorite thing to do on canoe trips behind fishing.
+After taking tons of photos we continued drifting and paddling lazily down Hansen, past the seemingly empty lodge and toward the "Hansen Chute" marked on our maps.
 We stopped for a late lunch on a outcrop of rock directly across from the lodge and enjoyed a much deserved rest under the shade of a well placed tree and a nap in the sun for most of us.

 [This was a canoe with people in it - they were faded and worn.]